Skip to Main Content

 Harrison Street and the Shape of Hollywood's Dining Scene

-Hollywood, Florida occupies a particular position in South Florida's restaurant geography: close enough to Fort Lauderdale and Miami to absorb their culinary energy, but distinct enough to have developed its own dining identity around the beachside corridor and the walkable downtown grid.
+Blu Steakhouse is a restaurant in Hollywood, FL, a modern steakhouse with Wagyu and seafood at 1900 Harrison St. Hollywood, Florida occupies a particular position in South Florida's restaurant geography: close enough to Fort Lauderdale and Miami to absorb their culinary energy, but distinct enough to have developed its own dining identity around the beachside corridor and the walkable downtown grid.
 Harrison Street, where Blu Steakhouse sits at number 1900, is the axis that connects those two zones.
 It carries foot traffic from the Broadwalk hotels, the Young Circle arts district, and a residential base that has grown steadily through the past decade.
 For a steakhouse, that address is a calculated one.
 The format requires a committed diner, someone choosing it deliberately rather than stumbling in, and Harrison Street delivers that intent in both tourists and locals.

 South Florida's steakhouse tier is more competitive than it might appear from outside.
 Miami's Brickell and Wynwood corridors have drawn major national chains and a handful of serious independents, and Fort Lauderdale has its own cluster of white-tablecloth beef programs.
 Hollywood, sitting between them, has historically been the quieter option, but that has shifted.
-The emergence of destination-quality independents along and around Harrison — including CLASS Soiree Steakhouse, which has staked out a sharply designed, high-format position — means Blu operates in a genuinely contested local market, not in isolation.
+The emergence of destination-quality independents along and around Harrison, including CLASS Soiree Steakhouse, which has staked out a sharply designed, high-format position, means Blu operates in a genuinely contested local market, not in isolation.

 The Steakhouse Format in a Diverse Local Field